serbrech/jcorioland.github.io/_posts/2018-09-18-azure-aks-custom-vnet-kubenet.markdown

 > If the virtual network already exists, you probably won't need the `AKS_SUBNET1_*`, just remove them.

 AKS cluster will be deployed inside the subnet referenced by the `AKS_SUBNET` variable.
 We also let you the option to choose the Docker bridge address, the Kubernetes DNS service IP address and the Kubernetes service address range, as documented [here](https://docs.microsoft.com/en-us/azure/aks/networking-overview#plan-ip-addressing-for-your-cluster).
+But, most of the time, you don't need to update this configuration.

 ```bash
 ####